 - Next up, similar items would be grouped and then voted for.
 The top ones would be discussed and the team would come together to identify how they could better support their colleagues, creating action items to ensure something will be done to learn from that.

-Do you have other to-go, non-conventional techniques for a Sprint Retrospective?
-Please share below, we’d love to hear from you.
-And if you’re looking for a free tool to run your next Retro, you are in the right place.
+Are you looking for a free tool to run your next Retro?
+If so, you are in the right place.